wchorski/obsidian-dnd/Matter Campaign📁/Sessions📝/Session 003.md

 	-   Big chained door
 	-   Library of old books

--   Silva's teacher [[Matter Campaign📁/NPCs🤖/LueEllen]] meets us outside the Mine
+-   Silva's teacher [LueEllen](../NPCs🤖/LueEllen.md) meets us outside the Mine
 	-   Teacher was the one doing lighting strikes
 	-   LueEllen - (regious the goose)
 	-   (we now about her friend Ilyana. "she might know about the chained door"